npask/ez-call-nodejs/README.md

-# ez-call-nodejs
+# EZ Call in NodeJs
-An simple way to make a Call with NodeJS
+An simple way to make a call's with NodeJS!
+This is just an template, change what ever you want!